The Cross-Quantilogram: Measuring Quantile Dependence and Testing Directional Predictability between Time Series: Introduction

-Our paper addresses two outstanding issues with regard to the quantilogram.
+Our paper addresses three outstanding issues with regard to the quantilogram.
 First, the construction of confidence intervals that are valid under general dependence structures.
 Linton and Whang (2007) derived the limiting distribution of the sample quantilogram under the null hypothesis that the quantilogram itself is zero, in fact under a special case of that where the process has a type of conditional heteroskedasticity structure.
 Even in that very special case, the limiting distribution depends on model specific quantities.
 They derived a bound on the asymptotic variance that allows one to test the null hypothesis of the absence of predictability (or rather the special case of this that they work with).
-Even when this model structure is appropriate, the bounds can be quite large especially when one looks into the tail of the distribution.
+Even when this model structure is appropriate, the bounds can be quite large especially when one looks into the tails of the distribution.
 The quantilogram is also useful in cases where the null hypothesis of no predictability is not thought to be true - one can be interested in measuring the degree of predictability of a series across different quantiles.
 We provide a more complete solution to the issue of inference for the quantilogram.
 Specifically, we derive the asymptotic distribution of the quantilogram under general weak dependence conditions, specifically strong mixing.
 The limiting distribution is quite complicated and depends on the long run variance of the quantile hits.
 To conduct inference we propose the stationary bootstrap method of Politis and Romano (1994) and prove that it provides asymptotically valid confidence intervals.
 We investigate the finite sample performance of this procedure and show that it works well.
-We also provide R code that carries out the computations efficiently.
-We also define a self-normalized version of the statistic for testing the null hypothesis that the quantilogram is zero, following Lobato (2001).
-This statistic has an asymptotically pivotal distribution whose critical values have been tabulated so that there is no need for long run variance estimation or even bootstrap.
+We also provide \texttt{R} code that carries out the computations efficiently.\footnote{This can be found at http://www.oliverlinton.me.uk/research/software.} We also define a self-normalized version of the statistic for testing the null hypothesis that the quantilogram is zero, following Lobato (2001).
+This statistic has an asymptotically pivotal distribution, under the null hypothesis, whose critical values have been tabulated so that there is no need for long run variance estimation or even bootstrap.